Dollar slides broadly, bullish data helps euro

 SYDNEY The dollar index was steady at 100.31 in quiet early trade on Monday after a meeting of the financial leaders of the world's biggest economies in Germany over the weekend.

-LONDON The dollar slid to a seven-week low against the euro on Tuesday, as the positive shine from U.S. jobs data last week faded in the light of bullish European figures and a lack of faith in the potential for U.S. interest rates to rise.
+LONDON The dollar slid to an almost seven-week low against the euro on Tuesday, losing all of the positive shine from Friday's strong U.S. jobs data.

-The move drove the dollar to its lowest in more than six months against a basket of currencies.
-Some dealers said there might be another attempt to push the euro past $1.40 ahead of this week's European Central Bank policy meeting.
+The greenback's bad performance so far this year has seen banks back off a raft of bets for dollar gains put on in January.
+Many traders and strategists now talk instead about there being no end in sight to the euro's strength.

-Against that is ECB officials' vocal opposition over the past month or so to any gains past that level.
-The single currency gained 0.4 percent to as high as 1.39315 in morning trade in Europe.
+As European trade got going after Britain's long holiday weekendm, the dollar fell to 79.24, its lowest against a basket of currencies since late October.

 "Following some verbal toing and froing on the part of the ECB the market now seems to be certain that there will be no further momentum from that direction," analysts Dutch bank ING said in a morning note.